StrohmayerJ/HALOC/readme.md

 ```

 ### Datasets
-Get the HALOC dataset from https://zenodo.org/records/10715595 and put it in the `\data` directory.
+Get the HALOC dataset from https://zenodo.org/records/10715595 and put it in the `/data` directory.

 ### Training & Testing
 Example command for training and testing a dummy ResNet18 model on CSI amplitude features with a window size of 351 WiFi packets (~3.51 seconds):